-- 1. COVER PAGE Must include the following information: - a. name and address of the institution - b. program title; - c. name, title, telephone number, e-mail address and signature of the program director; - d. name, title, telephone number, e-mail address and signature of the department head/dean; - e. name, title, telephone number, e-mail address and signature of the chief executive officer of the institution (the chief executive officer of the institution sponsoring the program must be copied on the letter to the Commission).
+1. COVER PAGE - Must include the following information:

+- a. name and address of the institution - b. program title; - c. name, title, telephone number, e-mail address and signature of the program director; - d. name, title, telephone number, e-mail address and signature of the department head/dean; - e. name, title, telephone number, e-mail address and signature of the chief executive officer of the institution (the chief executive officer of the institution sponsoring the program must be copied on the letter to the Commission).

-The electronic copy must include a signed cover/verification page and must conform to the Commission's electronic submission guidelines.
+The report must include a signed cover/verification page and must conform to the Commission's electronic submission guidelines.
 If, due to the nature of the interruption of education, the program is unable to obtain administrative signatures, the submission must at a minimum include evidence of distribution of the completed report to the program's institutional administration (e.g. carbon copy on email submission of report).

-- 2. DOCUMENTATION The report must be succinct and provide only the information necessary to fully address the questions noted above.
-See above related to page limitations. - 3.
-COPIES--The Commission requires one (1) electronic copy be submitted for each program affected following the Electronic Submission Guidelines. (separate document).
-Failure to comply with these guidelines will constitute an incomplete report.
+2. DOCUMENTATION - The report must be succinct and provide only the information necessary to fully address the questions noted above.
+See above related to page limitations.

-DEADLINES: The Commission must be notified in writing of an interruption of education as soon as possible following the event and no later than May 15, 2020.
+DEADLINES: The Commission must be notified in writing of an interruption of education as soon as possible following the event, and no more than 30 days following the occurrence.
 Because of the above deadlines, program administrators should consult with Commission staff immediately upon experiencing an interruption of education.
 If the report of interruption of education will be considered by a Review Committee and the Commission, the Commission acknowledgment will indicate the meeting date.
 Failure to adhere to established deadlines and/or comply with the policy will jeopardize the program's accreditation status.